 In the new day, a thick orange sun lit the city.
 The freezing air had warmed and we crossed over the chain bridge to the west of the city, into Buda.

 We climbed to Castle Hill and walked the steep streets.
 Few people were around.

 We stood under Matthias Church with its impressive lizard roof and tall, gaunt tower and looked back down on the domed and gothic spired parliament and the bridges looping over the river.
-And especially the Chain Bridge, designed by an Englishman called Clark, built by a Scotsman called Clark, sweeping with cast iron elegance over the Danube.
+The key link, the Chain Bridge: designed by an Englishman called Clark, built by a Scotsman called Clark, sweeping with cast iron elegance over the Danube.

 Picking our way through the narrow old streets, back down the hill, we stumbled into a park dedicated to the cities of Europe.
 Each tree with a small stone plaque underneath, naming the cities we’d been through, and the ones to come: London, Amsterdam, Berlin, Prague, Vienna…Bucharest, Sofia…

 We rumbled through the city on the metro – clean, efficient, a hundred ticket collectors at the top of every station escalator, all residuums of communism’s old life I guessed.